wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 	Tasks get tokens so they can retrieve values.
 <br /><br />

+Precompiled Vault binaries are available at <a target="_blank" href="https://releases.hashicorp.com/vault/">https://releases.hashicorp.com/vault</a>

+PROTIP: Enterprise and free versions have different binaries.
 Paid Enterprise editions include Read Replicas and Replication for DR, plus MFA, Sentinel, and HSM Auto-Unseal with FIPS 140-2 & Seal Wrap.
+A system service file is needed for prod instances.

 ## What are secrets?